davemackintosh/dotfiles/README.md

 # My VIM setup

 This is my incredibly cobbled together VIM setup.
-I'm still learning VIM and it's ecosystem but I'm impressed so far.
-I'm mostly using this on my mobile phone.
+I'm still learning VIM and it's ecosystem.
 This is targetted at making writing JS super fun.

-Clone this repos
+I run this on my phone (Termux) and my Laptop (Kubuntu/Konsole)

-`make` should run all the tasks to setup both your laptop and your phone depending on where you run it.
+Clone this repo and run `make`, should run all the tasks to setup both your laptop and your phone depending on where you run it.

 ## TODO: